 Walden’s BS in Accounting program provides you with a strong foundation in accounting theory, principles, and practice as well as insight into accounting’s strategic role in broader business, organizational, and ethical issues.
-With the choice of two concentrations, this program offers you the flexibility to customize your studies to match your unique career goals or focus on the content critical to pursuing graduate studies or sitting for the certified public accountant (CPA) exam.*
+With the choice of the General Program or the Public Accountancy concentration, this program offers you the flexibility to customize your studies to match your unique career goals or focus on the content critical to pursuing graduate studies or sitting for the certified public accountant (CPA) exam.*

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

 *Most states require individuals to complete 150 semester (225 quarter) hours in certain subject areas in order to be eligible to sit for the Certified Public Accountant (CPA) exam and/or obtain a CPA license.
 Walden’s accounting programs can help graduates progress toward meeting those requirements.
 The BS in Accounting offers 120 quarter (80 semester) credit hours that include upper-level courses in topics such as financial accounting, auditing, taxation, and management accounting.
 The MS in Accounting offers 30 semester (45 quarter) credit hours, while the MBA Accounting specialization offers nine semester (13.5 quarter) credit hours.
 These programs include graduate courses in topics such as financial accounting, managerial accounting, and legal and ethical accounting practices.
 This will require students to complete additional coursework to meet state requirements.

 In each state, there are specific policies that must be followed when an individual is seeking to become a licensed accountant.
 Some states will not allow individuals who complete the Walden accounting programs to sit for the CPA licensing exams due to state-specific issues such as professional accreditation or face-to-face instruction.
 For information on the educational requirements for your state, refer to the state’s Board of Accountancy or related agency.